c0nstexpr/stdsharp/README.md

 ## License

-This project is licensed under the [Unlicense](https://unlicense.org/) - see the [LICENSE](LICENSE) file for details
+This project is licensed under the [Unlicense](https://unlicense.org/) license - see the [LICENSE](LICENSE) file for details